Kashinath Ghanekar

-Kashinath Ghanekar (14 August 1930 - 2 March 1986) was a popular stage actor and dental surgeon.
+Kashinath Ghanekar (14 September 1930 – 2 March 1986) was a popular stage and Film actor also a dental surgeon.
+He won the Maharashtra State Film Award for Best Actor twice for films Paathlag and Deo Manus.

 Early life

 Ghanekar was born in the Chiplun and did his schooling and higher studies in Chiplun, Maharashtra, India.

 Personal life

 He married twice.
 He was married to Irawati M. Bhide, a gynaecologist and obstetrician.
 His first marriage was childless and ended in divorce.
-He subsequently married a much younger Kanchan, the daughter of Marathi actress Sulochana Latkar.
-This marriage was harmonious, and after his death, Kanchan penned a biography titled Nath Ha Maza, meaning "such was my husband."
+He subsequently married a much younger woman, Kanchan, the daughter of Marathi actress Sulochana Latkar.
+This marriage was harmonious.
+After his death Kanchan penned a biography titled Nath Ha Maza, meaning "such was my husband".

 Career

 Ghanekar was the first superstar of the Marathi stage with a lot of glamour, and he was the highest paid star from the years 1960 to 1980.
 He appeared in Marathi films in the 1960s.
 In addition to Marathi stage and movies, he appeared in Hindi movies such as Abhilasha opposite Nanda and Dadi Maa where he played the role of the son of Ashok Kumar and Bina Rai.

-The role that made him a popular actor was that of Sambhaji in the play "Raigadala Jevha Jaag Yete" (When Raigad awakens) written by the play writer, Vasant Kanetkar.
-Most notable character ever played by him was "Lalya" in the play Ashroonchi Zhali Phule.
-Some of the other noted plays he acted in are - Ithe Oshalala Mrutyu, Garambicha Bapu, Anandi Gopal, Shitu, Tujhe Aahe Tujpashi, Sundar Mi Honar, Madhumanjiri etc.
+The role that made him a popular actor was that of Sambhaji in the play Raigadala Jevha Jaag Yete (When Raigad Awakens) written by the play writer, Vasant Kanetkar.
+The most notable character played by him was "Lalya" in the play Ashroonchi Zhali Phule.
+Some of the other noted plays he acted in are: Ithe Oshalala Mrutyu, Garambicha Bapu, Anandi Gopal, Shitu, Tujhe Aahe Tujpashi, Sundar Mi Honar and Madhumanjiri.

 The film Madhuchandra (in 1968) made Ghanekar, a noted stage actor, a major Marathi film star.

 One of his most popular films in Marathi is the mystery movie Ha Khel Savlyancha with Asha Kale.